A glass exercise bike that costs S$25,000: This Singapore company wants to build your dream home gym

 Fitness enthusiasts Debra Tay and Tudi Guillamot are shaking things up in Singapore’s luxury fitness equipment space with the launch of Cycling Bears, a brand that curates and customises luxury fitness equipment for homes.

-The company is a passion project for the couple, who recently opened their by-appointment-only showroom on East Coast Road.
+The company is a passion project for the couple, who opened their by-appointment-only showroom on East Coast Road in 2022.
 It partners with luxury fitness brands such as Ciclotte, Pent, NoHrd, Enigma and WaterRower to offer equipment that are handcrafted from materials such as wood, steel and leather.
 Clients are also able to pick and choose their preferred materials and colours to match the interiors of their home.

 “We found that the last two pandemic years spent indoors increased our need for home workouts, especially when gyms were shuttered.
 Being avid fitness enthusiasts, we bought some fitness equipment for our home but realised we were scrambling to stow away the bulky and unsightly equipment whenever anyone visited.
 This inspired us to think, how can we offer gym equipment that is functional yet beautifully designed to blend in seamlessly with its surrounding aesthetics?” shared Tay, a private banker, trained interior designer and certified National Academy of Sports Medicine home gym designer.